onug/CSNF-DOC/content/en/docs/Contribution guidelines/_index.md

 linkTitle: "Contribution Guidelines"
 weight: 10
 description: >
-  How to contribute to the docs
+  How to contribute to the CSNF Project
 ---

 {{% pageinfo %}}